Our Space and House Rules

 So much to see.
 So much to do.
 And so many places to let your creativity run wild.
 Here are the spaces you can discover:

-The lively outdoor plaza we share with our Sugar Hill neighbors is where we'll host block parties, concerts, literary festivals and even a farmer's market!
+The lively outdoor plaza we share with our Sugar Hill neighbors is where we host block parties, concerts, literary festivals and even a farmer's market!

 A world of creativity awaits as soon as you step into The Lobby.
 Our friendly museum staff will meet and greet you and direct you on your way.
-Feel free to browse our mini-shop or enjoy delicious treats in the cafe.
+Feel free to browse The Shop, our museum gift store.

 Our indoor courtyard is the perfect place to enjoy pop-up exhibits, and to sit and reflect on your Sugar Hill Children's Museum of Art & Storytelling experience.

 Come discover photography, paintings, and other works of art forms created by distinguished artists whose lives and artistry speak to the vibrant cultural history of our surrounding communities.